ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/05-implementing-quicksort.md

 by-product of the divide and conquer approach.

-A simple improvement might then be to replace Quicksort with a faster sort for small subarrays, say Insertion Sort or Selection Sort.
+A simple improvement might then be to replace Quicksort with a faster sort for small subarrays, say Insertion sort or Selection sort.
 However, there is an even better -- and still simpler -- optimization.
 When Quicksort partitions are below a certain size, do nothing!
 The values within that partition will be out of order.
 However, we do know that all